What’s next in the investigation of the Supreme Court leak?

 The Marshal of the Supreme Court, however, reports directly to the court and the chief justice and wouldn’t be subject to those restrictive guidelines.
 It isn’t clear if the Marshal or any others involved in the investigation could receive subpoenas or attempt to collect the records of the Politico journalists or others.

-The Marshal of the Supreme Court has issued a subpoena before, though the one publicly known instance came in 1915 after a dispute where a Civil War soldier took Martha Washington’s will, which was later sold to a wealthy New York banker.
+The Marshal of the Supreme Court has served a subpoena before, though the one publicly known instance came in 1915 after a dispute where a Civil War soldier took Martha Washington’s will, which was later sold to a wealthy New York banker.
 The state of Virginia later brought the case to the Supreme Court and the subpoena was issued in an effort to collect the will.

 WHAT’S NEXT?